Almond Bars

 They should be stored in an airtight container will keep well at room temperature for up to three days.

 You can freeze these bars, but I recommend freezing them without the frosting.
-Once the bars are completely cooled wrap them tightly and freeze them.
+Once the bars are completely cooled, wrap them tightly and freeze them.
 They should keep well for up to three months.
-To thaw, just leave them out at room temperature and then frost them.
+To thaw, just leave them out at room temperature and then frost them to serve.

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!